-In the academic year 2016-2017 we will have three classes of 30 children in Year 1 and two classes of 30 children in Year 2.
+In the academic year 2017-2018 we will have three classes of 30 children in both Year 1 and Year 2.
 Each class is taught by their own teacher and benefits from the support of a teaching assistant each morning.
 Children may be given additional support, where appropriate, in small groups outside their classroom.
 The majority of formal teaching of English and Maths takes place during the morning lessons and there is a real push on developing key skills.
 We deliver all aspect of the National Curriculum, taking a topic based approach to learning.
 There is a different topic for each half term and other curricular subjects are linked to these to make them relevant for the children.
 You can read more about the curriculum here.

 At Greswold we aim to foster a love of reading and so the development of reading skills is a priority.
 A key focus of our teaching is the development of phonic skills.
 Our main scheme for teaching phonics is Letters and Sounds which is supplemented by Floppy's Phonics from Oxford Reading Tree.
 We use a wide range of teaching methods and resources to deliver our lessons including games, videos and interactive whiteboard activities.
 At the end of Year 1, children will be assessed using the national phonics screen test.
 Any children do not achieve the required standard are given further support during Year 2.
 Reading books are sent home on a regular basis for you to enjoy with your child and during Year 2 pupils start to visit our fantastic library to choose their own books as well.